Cholecystenterostomy

-A cholecystoenterostomy is a surgical procedure in which the gall bladder is joined to the small intestine.
+A cholecystenterostomy (or cholecystoenterostomy) is a surgical procedure in which the gallbladder is joined to the small intestine.
 It is performed in order to allow bile to pass from the liver to the intestine when the common bile duct is obstructed by an irremovable cause.

+Variants

+Cholecystenterostomy serves as the umbrella term for any connection between the gallbladder and the small intestine.
+It is specifically classified based on the anatomical segment of the intestine utilized: